Boscia.jl: A review and tutorial: Examples and computational results

 When the Decomposition-Invariant Conditional Gradient (DICG) variant is employed to solve the node subproblem, two additional oracles are required: one for computing an in-face extreme point and another for determining the maximum allowed step size.
 These oracles are essential because, unlike active-set-based Frank-Wolfe methods, DICG does not explicitly maintain an active set during its iterations.

-The function \lstinline{compute_inface_extreme_point} takes as input the feasible region \lstinline{lmo}, a search direction~$D$, and the current iterate~$X$, and returns the extreme point satisfying the corresponding in-face constraints.
-Its implementation mirrors the computation of a standard extreme point, with the additional restriction that the update remains within the minimal face containing~$X$.
-Concretely, entries of~$X$ fixed at the boundary (i.e., equal to $0$ or $1$) are preserved, and these conditions are encoded in the reduced cost matrix.
-Applying the Hungarian algorithm to this modified problem yields an extreme point consistent with the decomposition-invariant updates of DICG.
+The function \lstinline{compute_inface_extreme_point} takes as input the feasible region \lstinline{lmo}, a search direction $D$, and the current iterate $X$, and returns the extreme point satisfying the corresponding in-face constraints.
+Its implementation mirrors the computation of a standard extreme point, with the additional restriction that the update remains within the minimal face containing $X$.
+The step-size oracle \lstinline{dicg_maximum_step} takes as input \lstinline{lmo}, the current iterate $X$, and a search direction $D$, and computes the largest $\gamma_{\max} \in [0,1]$ such that $X-\gamma D$ remains feasible.
+It iterates over all entries of $X$, computes the maximum step size before each entry reaches the boundary, and returns the minimum of these values.

-Given the LMO, the current iterate $X$ and a search direction $D$, the step-size oracle \lstinline{dicg_maximum_step} computes the largest $\gamma_{\max} \in [0,1]$ such that $X - \gamma D$ remains feasible.
-The implementation iterates over all entries of $X$ and checks the corresponding component of $D$: if the direction points outside the feasible box $[0,1]$ at a boundary element (for example, decreasing an entry already equal to one or increasing an entry already equal to zero), the maximum step size is immediately set to zero.
-Otherwise, the allowable step length is clipped by the distance to the nearest bound, and the oracle returns the minimum of these values across all coordinates.

-Since the LMO is rebuilt by the framework at each node, we need to read, write, delete and add new bounds.
-In our example, the bounds are simply stored as vectors in the LMO, but since we cannot assume this to be the case for all LMOs, we provide a general interface.
-The \lstinline{build_global_bounds} function receives the LMO and the set of integer variables and builds the global bounds in a Boscia-specific structure.
-It is called at the initialization of the solving process and the bounds are then stored at tree level and are referenced during the LMO constructions at each node.

-To access the current variable bounds, the \lstinline{get_bound} function must be implemented.
-It receives the LMO, the index of the variable, and the sense of the constraint (less than or greater than) and returns the bound value.
-To iterate over the bounds, the \lstinline{get_lower_bound_list} and \lstinline{get_upper_bound_list} functions are required as well as the \lstinline{get_integer_variables} function.

-To set a variable bound, the \lstinline{set_bound!} function must be implemented.
-It receives the LMO, the index of the variable, the value of the bound, and the sense of the constraint (less than or greater than) and sets the bound value.
-In the case of the Birkhoff polytope, the \lstinline{fixed_to_one_rows} and \lstinline{fixed_to_one_cols} are updated as well as are the index maps.

-Finally, when bounds are deleted (when the next selected node comes from a different branch of the B\&B tree), the oracle must restore the feasible region to the appropriate state.
-The method \lstinline{delete_bounds!} resets the corresponding entries in the lower and upper bounds, and updates the index maps to reflect the rows and columns that remain unfixed.
-By maintaining the \lstinline{index_map_rows} and \lstinline{index_map_cols}, the reduced problem instance is kept consistent with the current node-specific fixings and can be solved efficiently by the \lstinline{compute_extreme_point} function.